Hybrid connections on Hessian manifolds: Projectively flat connections in flat affine manifolds

+Two connections whose geodesics have the same support are are called \emph{projectively equivalent} and said to belong to the same \emph{projective class}.
+A connection is called \emph{projectively flat} if it is projectively equivalent to a flat affine connection, i.e.\ if it admits charts in which all geodesics are straight lines.
+Such a chart is called a \emph{projective chart}.

+In this article we are concerned with a manifold $(M,D)$ endowed with a flat affine connection $D$ and need to determine and study the connections in the same projective class as $D$.
+For a local study, it is enough to work in an affine chart of $M$, where $D$ is trivial.
+Hence here we determine, after Weyl, connections on open subsets of $\R^d$ whose geodesics are straight lines.

-In dimension one all connections are symmetric and it is obvious that all connections are not only projectively flat, but also that \emph{any} chart is a projective flattening, making the theory almost pointless.
-However for technical reasons related to potential and Proposition~\ref{prop:aff:restr}, this helps to determine the parameterization of geodesics in any dimension, so we will also cover this case.
+Note: in dimension one all connections are symmetric and it is obvious that all connections belong to a unique projective class, making the theory almost pointless.
+However for technical reasons related to potential and Corollary~\ref{cor:aff:restr}, this helps to determine the parameterization of geodesics in any dimension, so we will also cover this case.

 In this section and further, we make use of the Kronecker symbol $\delta_{ij} = 0$ if $i\neq j$ and $1$ if $i=j$.